prashjet/popkinmocks/docs/source/user/constructing_models.md

 print(f'Median abolsute error = {median_abs_err:.2f} %')
 ```

 we see are significant differences.
 Increasing the velocity resolution of the cube (`nv`) should reduce these errors.
-Checks such as these form of the automated testing routines in _popkinmocks_.
+Checks such as these form the basis of the automated testing routines in _popkinmocks_.